Foreign Supplier Verification Workshop

 This training was developed by FSPCA (Food Safety Preventive Controls Alliance) and is delivered by Penn State and affiliated instructors.

-The Foreign Supplier Verification Program requires that importers have a Qualified Individuals for the development and implementation of the requirements of the Supplier Verification Program.
-The course provides training and a certificate in order to meet those requirements.
+The Foreign Supplier Verification Program requires that importers have Qualified Individuals for the development and implementation of the requirements of the Supplier Verification Program.
+This course provides training and a certificate in order to meet those requirements.
 The curriculum is designed for import professionals with responsibility for a company’s Supplier Verification Program in terms of development, implementation or maintenance of food safety activities associated with importation of food.
 It is suitable for those working in any area of food importation, whether actually importing food, or purchasing food that was already imported.
 It is useful for those working in an operational role (purchasing, logistics, quality, operations, etc), or where knowledge of the rule will be helpful (sales, marketing, upper management).